apeterson2014/apeterson2014/README.md

 -
 - 👀 I’m interested in ...
 Basketball Analytics
 -
+- I'm proficient in ...
+SQL and Python
+-
 - 🌱 I’m currently learning ...
-SQL and Python
+R, JavaScript, and D3
 -
 - 📫 How to reach me ... apeterson2014@gmail.com